-Weedy species such as Blady Grass (Imperata cylindrica) and the Tick Bush (Kunzea ambigua) can reduce available habitat and create barriers for Small-flower Grevillea.
-In a wildlife refuge at Maldon it appears the species is being threatened by the spread of Tick Bush.
-This species is known to be an aggressive early coloniser of bare sites and has large seedling recruitment in disturbed areas.
-It is considered a threat at several sites populated by Small-flower Grevillea (NSW NPWS 2002h).
+Weedy species such as Blady Grass (Imperata cylindrica) and the Tick Bush (Kunzea ambigua) can reduce available habitat for the Small-flower Grevillea.
+The Tick Bush is known to be an aggressive early coloniser of bare sites and has large seedling recruitment in disturbed areas.
+It is considered a threat at several sites populated by Small-flower Grevillea, including at a wildlife refuge at Maldon (NSW NPWS 2002h).

 - Ensure that personnel planning and undertaking road maintenance are able to identify the species and are aware of its habitat.